Good Samaritan Society

 Great Expectations Care Packages

 Several parish groups work together to create care packages for college students who are participating in Northern Virginia Community College’s Great Expectations program.
-This program is for students who have aged out of foster care, and the care packages are handed out in November.
+This program is for students who have aged out of foster care and for students who are also parents.

 Contact us if you wish to donate or participate in this annual program.